Careers in Childcare

 To position yourself for a childcare career, Chatfield’s associate of applied science in early childhood education degree program can help.
 Through this undergraduate program, you will learn everything from how to create a safe environment for children to play and learn, to how to advocate for children with specific needs.

-Here’s a checklist of potential childcare careers that may be available to you with your early childhood education degree from Chatfield.
+Here’s a checklist of potential childcare careers that may be available to you with your early childhood education degree from Chatfield and how to become a teacher.
 Please note that some of these positions may require other training, certifications, or additional education.

 Childcare and daycare workers nurture the development of children while tending to their needs, from preparing meals, snacks, and activities, to tracking children’s progress and monitoring them for potential problems.

-Requirements for this childcare career may vary depending on the state and setting in which you would like to work.
-By earning your associate degree in early childhood education at Chatfield, you would successfully set yourself up for this childcare career — and you may even be able to start while you’re working toward your degree.
+Qualifications to be a childcare worker may vary depending on the state and setting in which you would like to work.
+By earning your associate degree in early childhood education at Chatfield, you would successfully set yourself up for this childcare career — and you may even be able to start while you’re working toward your degree and begin earning an entry level teacher salary.

 In Chatfield’s classrooms, you’ll learn from professors who share real-life experiences to help prepare you for situations you may face throughout your childcare career.